 NH Elementary Music Teacher

-Over the past eleven years, schoolchildren in grades K - 6 from 35 schools across southern and central New Hampshire have submitted nearly 4000 illustrations.
+Since Drawn to the Music began in 2010, schoolchildren in grades K - 6 from 35 schools across southern and central New Hampshire have submitted nearly 4000 illustrations.
 Participating students have created unique, illustrated versions of Stravinsky’s Firebird, Prokofiev’s Cinderella, Adams’ The Chairman Dances, Barber’s Knoxville: Summer of 1915, Mussorgsky's Pictures at an Exhibition, Prokofiev's Peter and the Wolf and Ravel’s Mother Goose.
 In 2019, students were invited to illustrate a selection of pieces all of which fall under the theme exploring the beauty of the earth through music.

-Students, parents and teachers will receive a code to secure their tickets online at no cost for the day on which their students'/children's artwork will be featured.
-There will be no paper certificates this year.
+Students, parents and teachers will receive a code to secure their tickets online at no cost for the day on which their participant's artwork will be featured.